 Judith Misrahi-Barak is Associate Professor at University Paul Valéry Montpellier 3, France, where she teaches English and postcolonial literatures.
-Her areas of specialization are Caribbean and Indo- and Sino-Caribbean literatures in English, diaspora and migrant writing.
+Her prime areas of specialization are Caribbean and Indo- and Sino-Caribbean literatures in English, diaspora and migrant writing.
 She has published numerous articles and book chapters in edited collections, among which Tracing the New Indian Diaspora (Om Dwivedi, ed.
-Rodopi, 2014), Turning Tides: Caribbean Intersections in the Americas and Beyond (Heather Cateau and Milla Riggio, eds.
-Ian Randle Publishers, 2019), or Windrush (1948) and Rivers of Blood (1968): Legacy and Assessment (Trevor Harris, ed.
+Rodopi, 2014); Turning Tides: Caribbean Intersections in the Americas and Beyond (Heather Cateau and Milla Riggio, eds.
+Kingston, Jamaica: Ian Randle Publishers, 2019); or Windrush (1948) and Rivers of Blood (1968): Legacy and Assessment (Trevor Harris, ed.
 Routledge, 2019).
-Her chapter on Edwidge Danticat’s short stories is forthcoming in the Bloomsbury Handbook on Edwidge Danticat.

-She is General editor of the series PoCoPages (Collection ‘Horizons anglophones’, Pulm, Montpellier).
+She is General Editor of the series PoCoPages (Pulm, Montpellier).
 Borders and Ecotones in the Indian Ocean is the latest volume (2020).